Improve your legal position in business disputes

 - structuring claims for damages

-- interests in intellectual property rights and licensing arrangements involving:
+- protection of interests in intellectual property rights and licensing arrangements involving:

 - data and software